-(c) Rating badges will not be worn or stenciled on the NWU Type II/III.
+(c) Rating badges will not be worn or stenciled on the NWU Type II.

 (e) No badges, insignia, accoutrements, logos/patches or devices of any type will be worn on the left breast pocket.

-(f) Navy certified subdued matching NWU Type II/III pattern Don’t Tread On Me (DTOM) and Reverse U.S. Flag (Reverse Flag) patches are authorized for wear.
+(f) Navy certified subdued matching NWU Type II pattern Don’t Tread On Me (DTOM) and Reverse U.S. Flag (Reverse Flag) patches are authorized for wear as shoulder patches on the NWU Type II.
 In garrison, per unit commander discretion a non-tactical DTOM and Reverse Flag patch is authorized for wear.
 During tactical deployment training evolutions and tactical operations the tactical DTOM and Reverse Flag patches may be worn when issued by the command and at the unit commanding officer or Task Force Commander discretion.
 Wear DTOM patches on the wearer’s left upper arm pocket flap.
 Wear Reverse Flag patches on the wearer’s right upper arm pocket flap.

-(g) Velcro (hook and loop fastener) attachments during tactical operations: Velcro attached accoutrements are authorized for wear and removal on the NWU Type II/III at the discretion of the Navy Unit Commander and approval from the Task Force or Joint Task Force Commander during tactical operations.
-Accoutrements include service tape, name tape, command insignia, all identification badges and all breast insignia.
+(g) Velcro (hook and loop fastener) attachments during tactical operations: Velcro attached accoutrements are authorized for wear on the NWU Type II at the discretion of the Navy Unit Commander and approval from the Task Force or Joint Task Force Commander during tactical operations.
+Hook and loop fastener accoutrements include service tape, name tape, command insignia, all identification badges and all breast insignia.

-(2) NWU Type II/III Trousers.
+(2) NWU Type II Trousers.
 A fabric strip containing the wearer's surname will be sewn centered above and flush with the top of the right rear trouser pocket.

 (3) Authorized Modifications For Environmental Extremes.
 For environmental extremes the following modifications are authorized when prescribed by appropriate authority (Regional Commander/Commanding Officer).

-(a) The NWU Type II/III blouse may be removed on job sites or in work spaces.
+(a) The NWU Type II blouse may be removed on job sites or in work spaces.

-(b) The NWU Type II/III trousers may be worn un-bloused on job sites or in workspaces.
+(b) The NWU Type II trousers may be worn un-bloused on job sites or in workspaces.